-Legal Protections in Daycare, Camps, and Recreational Programs
+Legal Protections in Childcare, Camps, and Recreational Programs

-Federal and some state laws protect children with diabetes and their families against discrimination and set out the legal responsibilities of "public accommodations," such as daycare, camps, and recreational programs.
-Children with diabetes have the right to the same opportunities to attend daycare, go to camp, and participate in community activities as any other child.
+Federal and some state laws protect children with diabetes and their families against discrimination and set out the legal responsibilities of "public accommodations," such as childcare, camps, and recreational programs.
+Children with diabetes have the right to the same opportunities to attend childcare, go to camp, and participate in community activities as any other child.

-Can a daycare, camp or recreational program refuse to admit my child because of his/her diabetes?
+Can a childcare, camp or recreational program refuse to admit my child because of his/her diabetes?

-The Americans with Disabilities Act (ADA) requires public accommodations, including camps and daycare centers, to avoid discriminating against people with disabilities.
-This includes small day care centers operated out of a person's home.
-The ADA does not cover programs operated by religious organizations, for example a daycare operated by a church.
+The Americans with Disabilities Act requires public accommodations, including camps and childcare centers, to avoid discriminating against people with disabilities.
+This includes small childcare centers operated out of a person's home.
+The Americans with Disabilities Act does not cover programs operated by religious organizations, for example, a childcare operated by a church.
 Section 504 of the Rehabilitation Act of 1973 (Section 504) requires any entity receiving federal funds—including religious organizations—to provide equal access to people with disabilities.

-My child cannot self-administer insulin, and she needs someone to administer glucagon if she has a severe low blood sugar emergency.
-Is she entitled to these services?
+My child cannot self-administer insulin, and they need someone to administer glucagon if they have a severe low blood glucose emergency.
+Are they entitled to these services?

-My child's daycare provider is unsure whether state law allows daycare staff to administer diabetes care.
+My child's childcare provider is unsure whether state law allows childcare staff to administer diabetes care.
 Where can I find my state's laws on this topic?